coder/backstage-plugins/plugins/backstage-plugin-devcontainers-backend/README.md

-# Automatically tag repos with Dev Containers metadata
+# Automatically tag your repos that support Dev Containers

 Automatically detect [development containers (Dev Container) files](https://containers.dev/) in your repositories on GitHub/GitLab/Bitbucket, and have Backstage automatically tag them in the background!